MarkoMarjamaa/homeassistant-mcp/README.md

+!!
+Whats different from original version: /states only shows entities that have label MCPServer set and only some domain tools may be allowed.
+!!
+All changes in /src/hass/client.py

 # Home Assistant MCP Server

 A Model Context Protocol (MCP) server that lets AI assistants control Home Assistant.
 Built with Python and [FastMCP](https://github.com/jlowin/fastmcp).